 - Nausea and vomiting

-- Swelling of the extremities, i.e., arms, legs, and face
+- Swelling of the extremities, i.e., arms, legs, face and brain swelling

 - Irregular breathing

 In extreme cases, water intoxication may lead to seizures and coma.
 If you observe any of these symptoms in your baby, consult a pediatrician.